amin-nejat/homepage/content/project/NFDC/index.md

 slides: example
 ---

-Gramophone is an iOS music marketplace for both iPhone and iPad.
-Users can search for Iranian music, download them and listen to them through it's integrated player.
-Project for Hasin Company.
-Implemented in Objective-C using Cocoa framework for graphics and SQLite for database system.
+An iOS indian movie marketplace developed for both iPad and iPhone.
+Users can buy movies through this application and watch movies in their iOS device.
+Project for an Indian Company done with A. Rostami.
+Implemented in Objective-C using Cocoa framework.